 Once approved and established through HLC’s Institutional Change process, institutions’ new locations are monitored through peer review visits and are subject to a decision-making process depending on the location type.

-Campus Evaluation Visits: Information for Institutions and Peer Reviewers (September 2011)
+Campus Evaluation Visits: Information for Institutions and Reviewers (March 2017)

 Multi-Location Visits: Information for Institutions and Peer Reviewers (June 2015)